jfmengels/tekacademy/PITCHME.md

 - Adding a test: new test, new assertion in an existing test

-- Whenever you think of a case, write the test title `test.todo('should...')` and implement it later.
+- Whenever you think of a case, write the test title `test.todo('should...')` and implement it later

+- Never touch the code without writing tests first, unless when refactoring

 #VSLIDE
 ### The process